nmarus/socket2me/client/README.md

 #### socket2me#on(string:Event, fn:Function)

 #### 'connected'
 This is triggered when the socket2me client has connected to a socker2me server.
+The function has one optional property for url that equals is the same value as the value of `socket2me#url`.

 #### 'disconnected'
 This is triggered when the socket2me client has disconnected from a socker2me